After recently sticking my head into the liberal hornets nest called the Raleigh News & Observer, the following quotes seem appropriate:

 The sooner we all realize we are being lied to, and what they are lying about, the sooner we can clean house and start over.

-What made Triumph and Truth so different was the often used subject matter of temperance.
+What made Triumphant Truth so different was the often used subject matter of temperance.
 It was hard even back then to find a preacher who often spoke about prohibition and the evils of alcohol.
 As I have mentioned recently, I am not a believer in government prohibition of much of anything, all it does it raise the price and generally causes more problems than it solves.
 That does not make the prohibited items any less wrong, however.
 A lot of people raise eyebrows and look at me with a bit of disbelief when they find out I don't drink alcohol.
 A lot of them probably don't believe I'm telling the truth, but I am.
 I do not see much, if any, benefit to using an over the counter drug that makes me even more stupid than I already am.
 As you might imagine, that way of thinking wasn't popular with a lot of the people I associated with, so it was really wonderful to have a daily pep talk from someone as passionate about the subject as was Brother Sheldon Jones.
 That wasn't his only passion, of course.
-He preached about the love of Jesus, the forgiveness of sins, the need of salvation, and could preach Hell hot enough to scald a wet dog three counties away...
+He preached about the love of Jesus, the forgiveness of sins, the need of salvation, and could preach Hell hot enough that you could feel the heat and the flames.

 Labels: Sunday Morning Biographies